kicaj29/aws/SecurityAndCompliance/readme.md

 # Credential Reports

 You can generate and download a credential report that lists all users in your account and the status of their various credentials, including passwords, access keys, and MFA devices.
 You can use credential reports to assist in your auditing and compliance efforts.
 You can use the report to audit the effects of credential lifecycle requirements, such as password and access key rotation.
 You can provide the report to an external auditor, or grant permissions to an auditor so that he or she can download the report directly.

+# Services encrypted by default and need no user intervention to enable encryption

+* CloudTrail logs
+* S3 Glacier
+* AWS Storage Gateway